tshepang/blog/content/1st FLOSS patch contribution.md

 A few months ago,
 I sent a patch that slightly improved the README of [Tracker], a project that is meant to be a data indexer (like [Google  Desktop]) and much more.
-It is the first ever FLOSS contribution I ever made:
+It is the first FLOSS contribution I ever made:

 ```diff